econchick/roguelynn/_posts/2015/2015-05-29-metrics-driven-development.md

 Yet with all this setup, all this technology, I am embarrassed to say my team did a lot of development in the dark.
 We were not tracking anything; we didn’t know how successful our feature integrations were doing; we hadn’t a clue how our backend services we “maintained” were holding up.

 This is a story of “self-discovery” to become a better, more effective team.
 And we did this by capitalizing on understanding our own data.
-Not everyone can be data scientists, statisticians, econometricians; but everyone can grasp why it’s important that 70% of users can’t log in.
+Not everyone can be data scientists, statisticians, econometricians; but everyone can grasp why it’s important that more than half of users can’t log in.
 This is a story of a practical application of data science.

 ## The Agile Approach